 - All pupils within our academy have Social, Emotional and Mental Health (SEMH) needs, which are outlined in a full Education Health and Care (EHCP) plan. - Despite their EHCPs, many students entering the academy have undiagnosed or unmet needs or needs that are not fully understood meaning that there is often additional assessment needed during or soon after transition - Many of our pupils join the academy after being out of education for a period or have historically low attendance in their previous educational settings.
-We work with our families to develop a better understanding of the importance of good attendance and the impact on academic and social achievement - Between 2016 and 2019, Springwell Leeds Academy has been in a period of expansion, developing from 98 students to 293 during that time.
-Pupil premium funding therefore in 2019-20 will likely by lower than the number of students in the academy entitled to it as the figure is calculated based on previous years' numbers.
+We work with our families to develop a better understanding of the importance of good attendance and the impact on academic and social achievement - Between 2016 and 2020, Springwell Leeds Academy has been in a period of expansion, developing from 98 students to 310 during that time.
+Pupil premium funding therefore in 2020-21 will likely by lower than the number of students in the academy entitled to it as the figure is calculated based on previous years' numbers and not on the number when full.